pereznetworks/A-Course-Rating-API/README.md

      mongod does throw an 'invalid path' when trying to set this at schema level

-     mongoose docs, in schema define sections, do not actually show an example of how to do this
+     mongoose docs, under [Schemas](https://mongoosejs.com/docs/guide.html), do not actually show an example of how to do this